The Society promotes archaeology and natural history by:

 - free entry to the Museum of Rural Life in the Abbey Barn at Glastonbury, a free copy of the Society’s annual Proceedings (a journal of archaeological and historical papers), and Newsletters,

-- free entry to some of the Society’s events and talks, free use of the meeting rooms in the Castle and Heritage Centre.
+- free entry to some of the Society’s events and talks, free use of the meeting rooms in the Castle.

 The Society caters for the needs of the archaeologist, naturalist and historian by arranging a comprehensive programme of events and enables members of similar interests to meet and exchange ideas.
 Meetings are organised by Society Committees or by its County-wide Associated Societies.